zkonduit/ezkl/README.md

 | Div            | 85.333336  | 12       | 4        | 4         | true      |             | [15]       | [3, 2, 2] | [3, 2, 2]    | 17   | 2      |
 ```

-From there we can run proofs on the generated files, but note that because of quantization errors the public inputs may need to be tweaked to match the output of the circuit and generate a valid proof !
+From there we can run proofs on the generated files, but note that because of quantization errors the public inputs may need to be tweaked to match the output of the circuit and generate a valid proof.
+The types of claims we can make with the setup of this tutorial are ones such as: "I ran my private model on data and produced the expected outputs (as dictated by the public inputs to the circuit)".

 ``` bash
  RUST_LOG=debug cargo run --bin ezkl -- --scale 4 --bits 16 -K 17 mock  -D ./input.json -M ./network.onnx